Praying Mantis

 Frequently asked questions about the Praying Mantis

-Praying mantises are carnivores that mostly eat other insects such as flies, crickets, moths, and beetles.
-Larger species can occasionally catch small lizards, frogs, or even hummingbirds.
+Praying mantises are carnivores that eat mainly insects such as flies, moths, crickets, and grasshoppers.
+Larger species also take spiders, small lizards, frogs, and occasionally hummingbirds, seizing them with a rapid strike of their front legs.

 How long do praying mantises live?